×

 Shiv Rathri Mela: This is held between February and March in Mahadeo Temple in Pachmarhi, Madhya Pradesh.
 More than 100,000 pilgrims and saadhus attend this festival.

 Trissur Poornam: This is held between April and May in Trissur, Kerala.
-The top most festival of Kerala where dozens of elephants decorated with spectacular jewelry will parade in procession.
+The topmost festival of Kerala where dozens of elephants decorated with spectacular jewelry will parade in procession.

 Ganesh Chathurthi: Held between August and September, this festival is celebrated all over India and most popular in Mumbai.
 This is the birthday celebrations of the Lord Ganesh, the elephant head god.